GulajavaMinistudio/Mayukai-Theme/README.md

 </div>

 Mayukai Theme is dark and yellow bluish mirage theme with bright colors for easy readibility syntax.
-This theme is inspired from mixed  color swatch in Ayu Theme, Material Theme, Monokai, Andromeda, and Gruvbox Original Colors.
+This theme is inspired from mixed  color swatch in Ayu Theme, Material Theme, Monokai, Andromeda, and Gruvbox Darktooth Original Colors.
 These color are adjusted in  Mayukai theme so it suitable for all day long programming work.

 ## Install in VS Code/VS Codium